 Investment in Washable Incontinence Protections

-Men's washable incontinence boxer briefs require a larger initial investment, but let's look at the figures over time:
+Men's washable incontinence boxer briefs require a larger upfront investment, but the numbers over time tell a very different story:

 - Laundry cost: about $0.22 per wash × 3 times/week = $33/year

-- Replacement after 3 years: $0 (quality protections last 3 to 5 years)
+- Replacement after 3 years: $0 (quality pairs last 3 to 5 years)

 - Total cost over 3 years: $375 to $540